 1. The 2 microSD cards are connected to the computer using microSD card adapters (pictured below).
-SaberCopy recognizes them as volumes D: and E:.
+SaberCopy recognizes them as volumes E: and F:.

 - 2. We have already opened a project saved earlier named "Load music to SD" by clicking on the "Open Project" button. - 3.
 The two microSD cards have been assigned to the project by clicking the "Attach All" button in the project area. - 4.
-Since no pre-compare was specified in the project, SaberCopy shows them as "Unverified".
+Since no pre-compare was specified in the project and the cards were recently formatted, SaberCopy shows them as "Empty".

 - 5. Let's open the project details by clicking on the "Edit" button and review the settings below. - 6.
-Files in Project tab: The project currently contains MP3 music files from the "Hymns" folder.
+Files in Project tab: The project currently contains 12 MP3 music files from the "Hymns" folder.
 These were added by just dragging the source folder to the panel on the right side of the screen.
+Then the Destination Folder field was cleared.
 This causes SaberCopy to duplicate the files exactly to the cards.

-7. Target Device tab: Target Device: is set to "Standard MP3 Player, Smartphone, Tablet, USB or SD".
-Note that there are no device rules defined so SaberCopy won't check for anything specific.
+7. Output Options tab: Target Device: is set to "Standard MP3 Player, Smartphone, Tablet, USB, SD".
+This is the only setting necessary on this tab as all the default values are acceptable.